reymaa19/nba-fantasy-zone/README.md

 POST /api/drafts/{draftId}/pick <br> -->

 ## Roadmap
-Scope your project as a sprint.
-Break down the tasks that will need to be completed and map out timeframes for implementation working back from the capstone due date.

 1. Project Setup and Infrastructure <br>
     1.1.
 Set up version control (Git repository) <br>
     1.2.
 Initialize frontend project with React <br>